 Our Australian road trip begins in Margaret River, situated three hours south of Perth.
 This region is famous for its vineyards, incredible surf and eucalyptus forests.
 Once you’ve parked up the campervan there is plenty to do here including a winery tour (best of all, you can sleep it off in your van if you taste a few too many wines).
 Then, visit the local caves or unstrap your surfboard from the roof and catch a few of Australia’s best waves.

 (3 hours / 260km)

 Head north to Perth – the largest city in the state – with a relaxed outdoor lifestyle, fantastic food and sunny weather… what’s not to love?
-There are numerous camping grounds outside the city that are suitable for campervans or enjoy a day trip to nearby destinations, such as the historic port of Freemantle.
+Numerous camping grounds outside the city are suitable for campervans or to enjoy a day trip to nearby destinations, such as the historic port of Freemantle.

 (2 hours / 190km)

 Leave Perth and follow the coastline north along the Indian Ocean Drive to Namberg National Park.
 This park is home to the Pinnacles, huge limestone pillars that rise up from yellow sand and look like something from the set of a sci-fi movie!
 There is no camping in the park, so head to the nearby fishing village of Cervantes and enjoy white sandy beaches and blue waters.
 Kick back and park up your campervan for the night.